island-is/island.is/handbook/technical-overview/api-design-guide/documentation.md

     - documentation — (_Optional_) a fully qualified url to the API documentation page.
 This is linked to in the service view.
     - bugReport (_Optional_) — a fully qualified url to an online page or form a consumer can report bugs about the service.
 This is linked to in the service view.
     - featureRequest (_Optional_) — a fully qualified url to an online page or form a consumer can ask for a new feature in api service.
 This is linked to in the service view.

+A good Open API Specification document also contains the following:

+- Uses the [`Servers`](https://spec.openapis.org/oas/v3.1.0#server-object) object in the root to describe the endpoints for the API service.
+- Uses the [`Example Object`](https://spec.openapis.org/oas/v3.1.0#example-object) to show example responses for each operation.
+- Documents all expected HTTP statuses in the [`Response Object`](https://spec.openapis.org/oas/v3.1.0#responses-object), both success and errors.
+- Describes all the content types with a [`Media Type Object`](https://spec.openapis.org/oas/v3.1.0#media-type-object) for operations, both requests and responses.
+- Orders the [`Parameter Objects`](https://spec.openapis.org/oas/v3.1.0#parameter-object) to list all required parameters before optional.
+- Describes the operation's authentication using the [`Security Requirement Object`](https://spec.openapis.org/oas/v3.1.0#securityRequirementObject) or the [`Security Scheme Object`](https://spec.openapis.org/oas/v3.1.0#security-scheme-object) to set the API top-level security.
+- Contains the `description` field for all operations, parameters, and schema fields to provide human readable documentation of the corresponding field.

 Example can be found [here](documentation.md#example).